reuterShawn/Cryptology-Encryption/README.md

 One approach we did try that wasn't fruitful was the key elimination method.
 The Wikipedia page that talked about it was a bit unclear and we couldn't find any other resources for this.
 We are unsure if we didn't make any progress because we were simply doing things wrong or if we just didn't try hard enough here.

 Keys:

-Aaron Otten and Joe Walbran - swamp
+Aaron Otten and Joe Walbran - swamp (freq anal)

-Brian Schadow and Aaron Walter - floating
+Brian Schadow and Aaron Walter - floating (brute force)

-Kedrick, Jaydon, Vantou - zyzzyva
+Kedrick, Jaydon, Vantou - zyzzyva (brute force)

-Austin and Nicc - daunting
+Austin and Nicc - daunting (freq anal and dictionary search)

-Dylan, Utkarsh and Johannes - equinox
+Dylan, Utkarsh and Johannes - equinox (brute force)

-Aaron Corpstein and Taylor Carrington - united
+Aaron Corpstein and Taylor Carrington - united (freq anal)

+Elena - oscar (brute force)

+Cassie and Jake - rolled (brute force)

+Melissa and Ananya - 6 letters